lucbarn/polynomial/README.md

 ## Description

-`polynomial.py` contains the definition of a class that can be used to create polynomials.
-Some of the operations that can be performed are addition, subtraction, multiplication, differentiation and integration.
-The terms of the polynomial are represented by a list of tuples.
+`Polynomial` is a class used to create a polynomial from a list of tuples, which represents the terms of the polynomial.
 Each tuple consists of two elements: the coefficient, the first element, and the exponent, the second element.

+The operations that can be performed are addition, subtraction, multiplication, differentiation and integration.

 ## Usage

-Import the class Polynomial from polynomial.py:
+Import the class Polynomial from `src/polynomial.py`:

 ```Python
 from src.polynomial import Polynomial